-Violinist, conductor, educator and scholar, Iman Khosrowpour enjoys a unique and richly diversified career.
-Iman made his concerto debut with the Pacific Symphony Orchestra at the age of sixteen, and has performed as soloist in Japan, Czech Republic, Germany, Austria, Brazil, Canada and throughout the United States.
-As a recipient of the highly competitive Orchestra Fellowship at Aspen Music Festival, he has played under the direction of maestros James Levine, Alan Gilbert, David Robertson, David Zinman and Hugh Wolf.
-In 2000 he had the distinct honor of being chosen to perform at a private event for former U.S. President Bill Clinton at New England Conservatory and has performed extensively with Boston Modern Orchestra Project and the Albany Symphony Orchestra, with several commercially released with both ensembles.
-In 2013 Iman made his European debut the Mendelssohn Violin Concerto with the Czech Virtuosi in Brno, Czech Republic.
-In 2017 he performed Mozart Violin Concerto No. 5 with the Ensemble Wienklang at the Konzerthaus in Vienna, Austria.
+Violinist, conductor, educator and scholar, Iman Khosrowpour’s career is uniquely and richly diversified.
+He has toured and given concerts in Japan, Germany, Czech Republic, Canada, Brazil, and throughout the United States.
+He made his European concert debut performing the Mendelssohn Violin Concerto in Brno, Czech Republic.
+Committed to encouraging new music, he gave the world premiere of the Violin Concerto by Daniel Luzko in Asunción, Paraguay.
+He performed Mozart Violin Concerto No. 5 at the renowned Konzerthaus in Vienna, Austria.
+As a recipient of the highly competitive Orchestra Fellowship at Aspen Music Festival, he has performed under the direction of maestros James Levine, Alan Gilbert, David Robertson, David Zinman and Hugh Wolf.
+In 2000 Khosrowpour had the distinct honor of being chosen to perform at a private event for U.S. President Bill Clinton at New England Conservatory.
+He has performed extensively with the Grammy Award-winning Boston Modern Orchestra Project and the Albany Symphony Orchestra.

-In 2014 Iman became Artistic Director and Conductor of the Irvine Valley College Symphony Orchestra, annually leading several concerts there, often performing as soloist with the orchestra and with the chamber ensemble he founded, The Ill-Tempered Chamber Players.
-He made his conducting debut at the renowned Renée and Henry Segerstrom Hall in Orange County, California in 2016 and continues to develop his conducting career concurrent with performance and teaching.
-In demand as an orchestra clinician, he regularly works with middle and high school orchestras throughout Orange County.
-Upcoming engagements include the Southern California School Band & Orchestra Association Middle School Honors Symphony Orchestra at their annual conference in January 2020, followed by the Capistrano Unified School District Honors High School Symphony Orchestra concert at Segerstrom Hall in February 2020.
-He is a member of the Conductors Guild and has mentored under John Koshak and Markand Thakar.
+Iman is conductor of the Symphony Orchestra at Irvine Valley College (IVC) and annually leads several concerts there, often performing as soloist with the orchestra and the small ensemble he founded, The Ill-Tempered Chamber Players.
+He has coached the orchestras at Concordia and Brandeis Universities.
+He made his conducting debut at the renowned Segerstrom Hall in Orange County, California in 2016 and continues to develop his conducting career concurrent with violin and teaching.
+In high demand throughout the Southern California region as an orchestra clinician, Iman has conducted several esteemed top regional youth orchestras, including the Irvine and Capistrano Unified School District High School Honors Orchestras at Segerstrom Hall and the All-Southern Middle School Honor Middle School Orchestra at the Southern California School, Band and Orchestra Association Conference.

 Iman plays on a 1919 Romeo Antoniazzi violin and bow by André Vigneron.